Donald Trump Can’t Cover Up Ukraine Scandal Because There Are ‘Too Many Witnesses,’ Says Stephen Lynch

 Donald Trump’s phone call with Ukraine Volodymyr Zelensky, in which he is accused of pressuring Zelensky to dig up dirt on Joe Biden and his son, Hunter, was followed by a similar call to China.
-Trump’s continued pressure campaign has shocked Democrats as well as some Republicans, who have expressed concerns about the president’s behavior.
+Trump’s reported continued pressure campaign has shocked Democrats as well as some Republicans, who have expressed concerns about the president’s behavior.

-During an interview with CNN, Massachusetts Representative Stephen Lynch blasted Trump’s pressure campaign on Ukraine and claims that he won’t be able to cover up the scandal, claiming there are “far too many witnesses,” Newsweek reports.
+During an interview with CNN, Massachusetts Rep. Stephen Lynch blasted Trump’s pressure campaign on Ukraine and claims that he won’t be able to cover up the scandal, claiming there are “far too many witnesses,” Newsweek reports.

 “There are multiple levels of misconduct here and look, there were 12 people on that call that the president made to the Ukraine president.
 Now we’re hearing from individuals, this week, who were actually on the call and people who talked directly to people who were on the call.”

-Lynch added that there are “far too many witnesses” for Trump to be able to “cover this up.”
 He also expressed surprise that there was “only one whistleblower” that “stood up for the Constitution,” although he acknowledged that other people are beginning to come forward.

 “But one lone, courageous American decided to come forward and say, this is not right…this violates the Constitution,” he said.